Skip to main content

 Mujaddara

-Lentils and rice cooked with caramelized onions.
-Simple, nutritious, delicious.
-Vegetarian staple served as main or side dish.
+Lentils and rice cooked together with caramelized onions.
+Simple and nourishing, it works as a vegetarian main or a side.

 Labneh